All Episodes

 An issue that all Americans understand and have some feelings about.

-And I after after everything I've seen over the last six or seven months, the American people have been very loud and very aggressive about how bad this bill is and the fact that we've got all these entitlement programs that are going broke, and here they are wanting to create a new entitlement program that's going to cost a trillion dollars right at the beginning.
+And after everything I've seen over the last six or seven months, the American people have been very loud and very aggressive about how bad this bill is and the fact that we've got all these entitlement programs that are going broke, and here they are wanting to create a new entitlement program that's going to cost a trillion dollars right at the beginning.

 That we don't have.

-Bill about this in Beaumont, Texas.
+Says John Boehner on Fox this afternoon, Bill about this in Beaumont, Texas.

 Welcome, sir, to the Rush Limbaugh program.